Xyfir/Documentation/xyfir-annotations/developers.md

 - (7) Map
   - **value**: *string* - Either a link to an interactive map or a search query to be used with a real-world map like Google Maps.

-## Highlighting Annotations
+## Highlighting Annotations in Content

 xyAnnotations just provides the data, and from there it's up to you to determine how you want your application to highlight the annotations within a book.
-You have complete freedom to implement xyAnnotations into your reader however you wish, but an outline of how Xyfir Books implements the api may be helpful when developing your own implementation.
+You have complete freedom to implement xyAnnotations into your reader however you wish, but an outline of how Xyfir Books implements the API may be helpful when developing your own implementation.
 The following section will give a rough outline of how xyBooks uses the annotations returned from the api. xyBooks' implementation is not the perfect or recommended way, especially since it only works with book formats that render to HTML.
 There are many flaws and limitations with its configuration, but for now it can serve as a pointer in the right direction.

+Take a look at Xyfir's [annotate](https://github.com/Xyfir/annotate) packages for libraries and examples for inserting annotations from xyAnnotations into content of various formats.
+What is described below is xyBooks own implementation of the [@xyfir/annotate-epubjs](https://github.com/Xyfir/annotate/tree/master/epubjs) and [@xyfir/annotate-react](https://github.com/Xyfir/annotate/tree/master/react) packages.

 ### Step 1: Downloading Annotations